ErAnmolgurjar/ErAnmolgurjar/README.md

 - 📫 You can reach me **eranmolgurjar@gmail.com**

-- 📄 Know about my experiences and connect with me visit [linkedin](https://www.linkedin.com/in/eranmol/)
+- 📄 Know about my experiences and connect with me on [linkedin](https://www.linkedin.com/in/eranmol/)

 # Languages and Tools: